Francis Browne: First World War

 After his ordination on 31 July 1915, he completed his theological studies.
 In 1916, the 36-year-old Browne was sent to Europe to join the Irish Guards as a chaplain.
-He served with the Guards until the spring of 1920, including service at the Battle of the Somme and at Locre, Wytschaete, Messines Ridge, Paschendaele, Ypres, Amiens and Arras in Flanders.
+He served with the Guards until the spring of 1920, including service at the Battle of the Somme and at Locre, Wytschaete, Messines Ridge, Passchendaele, Ypres, Amiens and Arras in Flanders.

 Browne was wounded five times during the war, once severely in a gas attack.
 He was awarded the Military Cross (MC) on 4 June 1917 "for distinguished service in the field".
 He was awarded a bar to his MC (a second award) on 18 February 1918: his citation read "For conspicuous gallantry and devotion to duty.
 He was untiring in his efforts to succour the wounded during an attack.
 His courage and determination under heavy shell-fire were a magnificent example to all."
 He was also awarded the Croix de Guerre by France.

 Browne took many photographs during his time in Europe; one, which he called "Watch on the Rhine", is considered a classic image of World War I. He assembled a collection of his war photographs in an album named after his most famous photograph and distributed copies to his colleagues in the Guards.